 - 2. All occupants should always wear their lap and shoulder belts properly. - 3.
-The driver and front passenger seats should be moved back as far as practical to allow the Advanced Front Air Bags room to inflate. - 4.
-Do not lean against the door or window.
-If your vehicle has side air bags, and deployment occurs, the side air bags will inflate forcefully into the space between you and the door.
+The driver and front passenger seats should be moved back as far as practical to allow the Advanced Front Air Bags room to inflate.

-5. If the air bag system in this vehicle needs to be modified to accommodate a disabled person, contact the Customer Center.
+- 4. Do not lean against the door or window.
+If your vehicle has side air bags, and deployment occurs, the side air bags will inflate forcefully into the space between you and the door. - 5.
+If the air bag system in this vehicle needs to be modified to accommodate a disabled person, contact the Customer Center.
 Phone numbers are provided under "If You Need Assistance".

-- Relying on the air bags alone could lead to more severe injuries in a collision.
+Relying on the air bags alone could lead to more severe injuries in a collision.
 The air bags work with your seat belt to restrain you properly.
 In some collisions, the air bags won't deploy at all.
-Always wear your seat belts even though you have air bags. - Being too close to the steering wheel or instrument panel during Advanced Front Air Bag deployment could cause serious injury, including death.
-Air Bags need room to inflate.
-Sit back, comfortably extending your arms to reach the steering wheel or instrument panel.

-• Supplemental Side Air Bag Inflatable Curtain (SABIC) and Seat-Mounted Side Air Bags (SAB) also need room to inflate.
+Always wear your seat belts even though you have air bags.

+- Being too close to the steering wheel or instrument panel during Advanced Front Air Bag deployment could cause serious injury, including death.
+Air bags need room to inflate.
+Sit back, comfortably extending your arms to reach the steering wheel or instrument panel. - Seat-Mounted Side Air Bags (SAB) also need room to inflate.
 Do not lean against the door or window.
-Sit upright in the center of the seat.

-- In a collision, you and your passengers can suffer much greater injuries if you are not properly buckled up.
+Sit upright in the center of the seat. - In a collision, you and your passengers can suffer much greater injuries if you are not properly buckled up.
 You can strike the interior of your vehicle or other passengers, or you can be thrown out of the vehicle.
-Always be sure you and others in your vehicle are buckled up properly. - Being too close to the Supplemental Side Air Bag Inflatable Curtain (SABIC) and/or Seat-Mounted Side Air Bag (SAB) during deployment could cause you to be severely injured or killed.
+Always be sure you and others in your vehicle are buckled up properly.

+• Being too close to the Seat-Mounted Side Air Bag (SAB) during deployment could cause you to be severely injured or killed.